 Since the number of dimensions of ICA can affect the modularization, we applied the above procedure to the dataset multiple times, ranging the number of dimensions from 10 to 190 (i.e. the approximate size of the dataset) with a step size of 10.
 190 dimensions generated the most robust iModulons and were used for this analysis.

-Cross-species comparison of iModulon
+Cross-species comparison of iModulons